silvanohirtie/discord-email-bombing/README.md

           };
 ```
 ##  Spamming Process
-This is how you make the bot start spamming
+Here is where we make our spam functions and setInterval to make it keep spamming.

 ```javascript
 async function sendMail() {